-The following Commercial guidance note Produced in partnership with Haibin Xue of Zhong Law Firm provides comprehensive and up to date legal information covering:
+The following Commercial practice note produced in partnership with Haibin Xue of Zhong Lun Law Firm provides comprehensive and up to date legal information covering:

 The business environment

 Protecting key assets and employees

 China, officially known as the People’s Republic of China (PRC), is a sovereign state established in 1949 and led by a single political party, the Communist Party of China (CPC).
 It has a total area of approximately 9.6m sq km and a population of over 1.4 billion.
 China has 23 provinces, five autonomous regions, two special administrative regions (Hong Kong and Macau), and four administratively-direct-controlled municipalities (Beijing, Shanghai, Tianjin and Chongqing).
 Beijing is the capital city and Mandarin is the official language.

 Through constant economic and political reforms led by the CPC, China has established itself as a country with political stability, economic freedom and legal certainty, making it one of the leading recipients for foreign investments and one of the largest consumer markets.
 China is the second largest economy in the world and proactively adopts an open policy encouraging global collaboration.
 As such, it attracts many international companies, regardless of size and nature, eager to tap into and continue to expand their presence in this vital and vibrant market.

 Free trials are only available to individuals based in the UK